Course Participation Confirmation

 Student Disability Services — It's possible some sort of accommodation might help you succeed.
 SDS can help with this.

 Check your WSU email every day.
-You will receive many important messages from your professors, fellow students and, and it's your responsibility to keep with them.
+You will receive many important messages from your professors and fellow students.
+It is your responsibility to keep up with them.